 In this video, we’re working with a landowner in southeast Kansas.
 He keeps some cattle in a pasture, but it doesn’t have a water source for them.
-So, we’re going to install a self-filling livestock water tank, also known as a tire tank.
+So, we’re going to build a self-filling livestock water tank, also known as a tire tank.

 To do this, we’ll need to dig a trench and lay a waterline from a spigot to the pasture fence, which is about 350 feet (106.7 m) away.
 Then we’ll use that waterline to install the self-filling livestock water tank.